saberzero1/quartz/content/Tabletop/Campaigns/And A Thousand Years More/Characters/Allies/Imtrud.md

 ---
 {"id":"3aebfffa-4aaa-43ea-8834-ef1bc7c27194","title":"Imtrud","description":"Imtrud of the Miners of Narre had a dream: to liberate her people from the oppressive rule of the Mages of Narre.
-After a long and arduous struggle, she succeeded in overthrowing the Mages and bringing freedom to her people.","isActivePartyMember":false,"isAlive":true,"publish":true,"date_created":"Sunday, January 15th 2023, 1:28:57 pm","date_modified":"Saturday, April 13th 2024, 11:50:07 pm","cssclasses":["mado-heading"],"path":"Tabletop/Campaigns/And A Thousand Years More/Characters/Allies/Imtrud.md","permalink":"/tabletop/campaigns/and-a-thousand-years-more/characters/allies/imtrud/","PassFrontmatter":true}
+After a long and arduous struggle, she succeeded in overthrowing the Mages and bringing freedom to her people.","isActivePartyMember":false,"isAlive":true,"publish":true,"date_created":"Sunday, January 15th 2023, 1:28:57 pm","date_modified":"Friday, April 19th 2024, 6:51:12 pm","cssclasses":["mado-heading"],"path":"Tabletop/Campaigns/And A Thousand Years More/Characters/Allies/Imtrud.md","permalink":"/tabletop/campaigns/and-a-thousand-years-more/characters/allies/imtrud/","PassFrontmatter":true}
 ---